ezakto/statiq/README.md

     This is a *test page*.

-Then make an index.html file containing a mustache template in your tpl folder:
+Then make an index.html file containing a mustache template in your templates folder:

     <!doctype html>
     <html>